This post contains affiliate links.

 Thinking about making a permanent move to live and work on Caye Caulker, Belize?

 I would only recommend doing this if you’ve spent a lot of time on the island and are sure you want to make the move and invest in real estate on Caye Caulker – in which case, you probably wouldn’t be reading this introductory guide to the island…

 But, if you want to take a crazy leap, I support you.

 For work – like real, on the ground jobs that aren’t in the e-commerce, digital nomad, working online sphere – check out the surprisingly active Caye Caulker Job Vacancies Facebook group.

 To learn more about how Dan and I became location independent four years ago (and how you can too) browse the Working Abroad Series for in depth guides and interviews with experts in jobs like teaching ESL online, becoming a freelance writer, and more.

 Ready to go?
-Explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay on the island.
+Explore unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay on the island.
 Then, check out more guided experiences on Airbnb to round out your Caye Caulker itinerary!

 This article is part of the Captivating Caye Caulker series.
 Read the rest below: